 You may not think of promotions as a form of training, but they are.
 When you have a strong career progression program, you’re encouraging your employees to pursue on-the-job opportunities and excel as mentors and trainers themselves.

 Training is never a set-it-and-forget-it proposition.
 Any effective training requires assessment and follow-up.
 As a manager of learning, trainers have a responsibility to track on-the-job training efforts and record them as part of an employee’s overall training plan.
-A good online learning management system allows trainers to integrate on-the-job-training with their online courseware with manager sign-offs and tracking.
+A good online learning management system allows trainers to integrate on-the-job-training with their online courses that include manager sign-offs and tracking.